-Then, the bindService() call uses a slightly different Intent, one that references the name of the AIDL interface's class implementation.
-That happens to be the name the service is registered under, and that is the glue that allows the client to find the matching service.
+Then, the bindService() call uses a slightly different Intent, one that references the name the service is registered under, and that is the glue that allows the client to find the matching service.

 If you compile both applications and upload them to the device, then start up the client, you can enter in Beanshell code and have it be executed by the service.
 Note, though, that you cannot perform UI operations (e.g., raise a Toast) from the service.
 If you choose some script that is long-running, you will see that the Go! button is blocked until the script is complete: